murillo94/weather-pwa/README.md

 - [ ] Do code splitting
 - [ ] Minify better build prod (styled-components)
 - [ ] Do a button to share the weather with friends by a url
+- [ ] On search do to not re-render the components when enter some letter. ( shouldComponentUpdate )

 ## url